semanticpy/owlreadyL/doc/sparql.rst

 Open a SPARQL endpoint
 ----------------------

 The owlready2.sparql.endpoint module can be used to open a SPARQL endpoint.
-It requires Flask.
+It requires Flask or WSGI.
 It contains the EndPoint class, that takes a World and can be used as a Flask page function.

 The following script creates a SPARQL endpoint with Flask: